International Frameworks Guide Government Policymaking and Resource Allocation Around Aging

 • Nutrition and Food Security

-This theme was integrated into the noncommunicable disease prevention theme.
+This theme was not included in the analysis because it could be easily integrated into the noncommunicable disease prevention theme.
 Additionally, few policies or plans included specific targets around supporting nutrition and food security for older persons.

 PLANNING FOR AGING SOCIETIES